Antonizitron/tep_alarms_text/README.md

   * LL NR/L NR/H NR/HH NR: Recovery messages for the respective alarms (e.g., when a Process Variable exceeds the Low alarm setpoint, the system generates an L NR message).
 **description**: Description of the alarm as displayed on the operator's console.
 **test**: Number of the test case from the original dataset (test cases are separated by 3-hour intervals).

+This dataset, while not encompassing the full range of alarms seen in modern control systems, offers a practical representation of real-time industrial processes, enabling the testing and refinement of tools and approaches before deployment in production environments.

 ## Potential Applications
 This dataset can be valuable for research and development in various areas, including: